arsenybobrov/lichtbrecher/README.md

 ### prismic richtext
-Add components inside ```prismic/helper/richtextHtmlSerializer.ts``` to controll richt text elements
+Add components inside ```prismic/helper/richtextHtmlSerializer.ts``` to controll richt text elements.

 ### prismic edit btn
 Add a ```data-wio-id={pageId}``` attribute to a DOM element (e.g. ```<div data-wio-id={pageId} />```).

+### document relations
+Inside prismic the custom type "page" has a document relation field named "category".
+Select a parent document to create a document relation between the two documents.
+This is neccessary for multi-level navigation.

 ### cheatsheet